astrohart/MFR/MFR.FileSystem.Validators/README.md

-If the properties of the `entry` have valid data and the path stored in the entry refers to a file-system object that exists on the disk, then this method returns `true`.
+If the properties of the `entry` have valid data and the path stored in the entry refers to a file-system object that exists on the file system, then this method returns `true`.

-If an object instance variable or property has a `null` reference, or if the path stored in the entry refers to a file-system object that does not exist on the disk, then this method returns `false`.
+If an object instance variable or property has a `null` reference, or if the path stored in the entry refers to a file-system object that does not exist on the file system, then this method returns `false`.

 <a name='M-MFR-FileSystem-Validators-FileSystemEntryValidatorBase-ShouldNotSkip-System-String-'></a>